distillpub/post--multimodal/src/paper.md

 <Svelte component={NeuronFamilies} />

-These neurons don’t seem to select for a single object: they’re much more abstract and associational.
-They often have some core object or concept which their activation peaks for, but they will fire for associated ideas.
-They also tend to be maximally inhibited by stimuli which could be seen, in a very abstract way, as their opposite.
+These neurons don’t just select for a single object.
+They also fire (more weakly) for associated stimuli, such as a Barack Obama neuron firing for Michelle Obama or a morning neuron firing for images of breakfast.
+They also tend to be maximally inhibited by stimuli which could be seen, in a very abstract way, as their opposite. <d-footnote>Some neurons seem less abstract.
+For example, typographic features like the “-ing” detector seem to roughly fire based on how far a string is away in Levenshtein distance.
+Although, even these show remarkable generalization, such as responding to different font sizes and rotated text.</d-footnote>

+How should we think of these neurons?
+They might sound like “grandmother neurons” from neuroscience, but their associative nature distinguishes them from how many neuroscientists interpret the term <d-cite bibtex-key="" />.
+The term “concept neurons” has sometimes been used to describe biological neurons with similar properties  <d-cite bibtex-key="" />, but this framing might encourage people to overinterpret these artificial neurons.
+Instead, the authors generally think of these neurons as being something like the visual version of a topic feature, activating for features we might expect to be similar in a word embedding.

+CLIP contains a large number of interesting neurons.
 To allow detailed examination we’ll focus on three of the “neuron families” shown above: people neurons, emotion neurons, and region neurons.
-This only allows us to show you a handful of the interesting neurons in CLIP; we invite you to explore others in Microscope.
+We invite you to explore others in Microscope.

 <h3 id="person-neurons">
 Person Neurons